andre-cavalheiro/Jarvis/README.md

 ## Introduction
 A tool to abstract ML projects making it easier to run them with different configurations and organize its outputs.

-For Jarvis to work a Puppet class must be provided by the user which dones a certain task.
-An example of a puppet could be, training and testing a neural network while outputing the results and plots.
-Jarvis will process the user input and process before delivering it to the Puppet pipeline develpod by the user allowing the puppet to work in an abstract and cleaner way.
+For Jarvis to work a Puppet class must be provided by the user which does a certain task such as, for example, training and testing a neural network while outputing the results and plots.
+Jarvis will process the user input and process before delivering it to the Puppet pipeline developed by the user allowing the puppet to work in an abstract and cleaner way.
 Also for each runtime Jarvis will manage directory creation and attribution.

 The puppet class should be called **Puppet** and be inside **src/puppet.py** directory.
 (I'm planning to make this dynamic in a near future).
 It must also have a pipeline() method.
-The processed arguments are reseaved via args dictionary in the ```__init__()``` function.
+The processed arguments are received via args dictionary in the ```__init__()``` function.
 Its keys and values are defined by the user via configuration.

 Both Jarvis and the puppet require two configuration files, one to define the structure of the argument (.py) and the other to pass the value itself (.yaml).
 This will allows the preprocessing of arguments before reaching the puppet's pipeline.
 For example: